-- 1. Those parts of the Determination Area covered by public works as defined in s 253 of the Act (including adjacent land or waters as defined in s 251D of the Act) which were constructed, established or situated prior to 23 December 1996 or commenced to be constructed or established on or before that date, including but not limited to: - (a) public roads, whether rural roads, arterial roads or national highways; - (b) community and pastoral access roads which are not otherwise public roads; - (c) gravel pits adjacent to the roads referred to at paragraphs (a) and (b) hereof used to maintain those roads; - (d) access roads or tracks to the public works referred to in this clause; - (e) Government bores and associated infrastructure including bores used for the establishment, operation or maintenance of public and other roads; - (f) river and rain gauges; - (g) transmission and distribution water pipes and associated infrastructure; - (h) sewer pipes, sewer pump stations and associated infrastructure; - (i) bores, squatters tanks, constructed stock watering points and associated infrastructure within stock routes and/or stock reserves; and - (i) electricity transmission lines, towers, poles and associated infrastructure.
+- 1. Those parts of the Determination Area covered by public works as defined in s 253 of the Act (including adjacent land or waters as defined in s 251D of the Act) which were constructed, established or situated prior to 23 December 1996 or commenced to be constructed or established on or before that date, including but not limited to: - (a) the McArthur River gas pipeline and associated infrastructure; - (b) public roads, whether rural roads, arterial roads or national highways; - (c) community and pastoral access roads which are not otherwise public roads; - (d) gravel pits adjacent to the roads referred to at paragraphs (a) and (b) hereof used to maintain those roads; - (e) access roads or tracks to the public works referred to in this clause; - (f) Government bores and associated infrastructure including bores used for the establishment, operation or maintenance of public and other roads; - (g) river and rain gauges; - (h) transmission and distribution water pipes and associated infrastructure; - (i) sewer pipes, sewer pump stations and associated infrastructure; and - (j) electricity transmission lines, towers, poles and associated infrastructure.